Contact Dermatitis Testing and Treatment

 Common Signs & Symptoms

-• Blistering or oozing in acute reactions
+• Blistering or oozing during acute reactions

 • Symptoms that persist despite standard eczema treatments